Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Technical lemmas

-\end{lemma} The main difficulty for proving this lemma stems from the fact that $q_{n,\alpha}$ is an order statistic built from $(np_{1,n}, \ldots, np_{n,n})$, which are identically distributed but not independent. \paragraph*{Matérn covariance functions} We conclude this section with the expressions of the Matérn covariance functions that are used in Section \ref{sec:numexp}.
+} \end{lemma} The main difficulty of this lemma is the fact that $q_{n,\alpha}$ \iain{(resp. $q_{n,\alpha}'$)} is an order statistic built from $(np_{1,n}, \ldots, np_{n,n})$ \iain{(resp. $(np_{1,n}', \ldots, np_{n,n}')$)} , which are identically distributed but not independent. \paragraph*{Matérn covariance functions} We conclude this section with the expressions of the Matérn covariance functions that are used in Section \ref{sec:numexp}.
 Setting $H = |h|\sqrt{2\nu}/L$, $k_{\nu}$ is given by \cite{gpml}, Section 4.2 p 85,